Organization, for writers, is

 The human mind craves order.
 We look into the sky and we give names to the stars.
 Order permeates our perceptions, logical reasoning, and conversations with others.

 - Organization is a mode of thinking, a tool of logic.
 To think, we name the world.
-We identify similarities and differences.
+We engage in logic to identify similarities and differences.
 We define, categorize and prioritize.
 We recall information by keeping like items together and keep contrasting items apart.
 We engage in logic to define the world and identify causes and effects, problems and solutions, recommendations and solutions.

-- the Local Level concerns organizational schemas that occur at paragraph, sentence, and word-level.
+- The Local Level concerns organizational schemas that occur at paragraph, sentence, and word-level.
 For instance, readers expect a logical flow across sentences and paragraphs

 In Writing Studies, it is commonplace to argue that writers are chiefly engaged with Organization @ the Global Level during composing, especially invention.
 The logic here is that writers first need to develop substantive texts–something worth reading–and this requires rhetorical reasoning.

 Later, after the big stuff is done (e.g., the writer has engaged in strategic research, identified pertinent scholarly conversations, conducted primary and secondary research, then it’s strategic to begin examining Organization @ the Local Level.